Skip to content

 Time Constraints: Teachers frequently do not have a lot of time to devote to grant applications.

-Competition for Funds: Its critical to make a compelling argument for why your school needs the grant because many teachers apply for the same funds.
+Competition for Funds: It is critical to make a compelling argument for why your school needs the grant because many teachers apply for the same funds.

 Conclusion